‘It’s a personal responsibility’: Privately owned businesses discuss mask policy

 Across town, the music venue WAVE will also operate their location in a similar style.

 “We are going to do things like additional cleaning, and we are going to be very mindful all our staff will be wearing masks.
-We are just trying to encourage everyone to get the vaccine.” said Venue Manager, Adam Hartke.
+We are just trying to encourage everyone to get the vaccine.” said Adam Hartke, venue manager.

 “We are encouraging people who are not vaccinated to wear mask,” said Hartke.